coderpussy/OSMC-Snapcast-RPi/README.md

 - Give your client a unique host ID

-Snapclient should play stream from local Snapserver:
+Snapclient should play stream from local Snapserver e.g. for Kodi:
 - Enable Snapserver in addon settings
 - Setup Snapclient server host IP address to 127.0.0.1
-- Give your client a unique host ID
+- Give your Snapclient a unique host ID
 - Set switch for stopping Snapclient if Kodi is playing to disabled
 - In Kodi system settings set audio output to Loopback device
 - Everything else should work now out of the box